giraffe-fsharp/Giraffe/DOCUMENTATION.md

 If a client has no particular preference (`*/*`) then the default response is `json`.

-The `UnacceptableHandler` is a http handler which will be invoked if none of the client's accepted media types are supported by the web server and therefore the request cannot be satisfied.
+The `UnacceptableHandler` is an http handler which will be invoked if none of the client's accepted media types are supported by the web server and therefore the request cannot be satisfied.

 #### Example: Adding BSON support to content negotiation